semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 Pull requests behave similarly.
 The commit range is defined from the first commit that branched off the branch targeted for merging to the head of the branch.

 ![For pull requests, commit ranges go from target branch to head of the branch](./figures/03-git-pr.png){ width=95% }

-## 2.6 Tips for using change_in

-Scaling up large monorepos with `change_in` is easier if you follow these tips for organizing your code and pipelines:

--   Define a unified folder organization, so you can use clean change conditions.
--   Design your blocks around project folders.
--   When needed, add multiple files and folders to `change_in`.
-Use this to rebuild all the connected project components within a monorepo.
--   Keep branches small, and merge them frequently to cut build times.
--   Use `exclude` and wildcards to ignore files that are not relevant, such as documentation or READMEs.
--   Use `change_in` in auto-promotions to selectively trigger continuous delivery or deployment pipelines.